thehackerwithin/berkeley/git/partII/readme.md

     # Unmerged paths:
     #   (use "git add/rm <file>..." as appropriate to mark resolution)
     #
-    #       unmerged:      Readme.md
+    #       unmerged:      readme.md
     #
     no changes added to commit (use "git add" and/or "git commit -a")

-The only thing that has changed is the Readme.md file.
+The only thing that has changed is the readme.md file.
 Opening it, you'll see something like this at the beginning of the file.

     =====================
     <<<<<<< HEAD
-    Vanakkam
+    Howdy
     =======
     Willkommen
     >>>>>>> development